Archbishop Alter High School: Dance

 Alter High School is home to the largest all female high school dance team in Ohio, the Lancerettes.
-The Lancerettes are an all female non-competing team led by Cynthia Duckro Jecker, a graduate of the school in 1994.
+They are a non-competing team led by Cynthia Duckro Jecker, a 1994 graduate of the school.
 The Lancerettes perform during halftime at 4-5 football, basketball, and soccer games every season.
-The Lancerettes of Alter High School have 74 members and are known for wearing white boots and high kick routines.
+The Lancerettes of Alter High School have 74 members and are known for their white boots and high kick routines.

 Clubs and activities

 The school's Latin Club functions as a local chapter of both the Ohio Junior Classical League (OJCL) and the National Junior Classical League (NJCL).

 Sports

 Archbishop Alter High School's team nickname is the Knights; their colors are brown and gold.
 Generally, both the boys' and girls' teams belong to the GCL-CoEd (Greater Catholic League).

 Home basketball and volleyball games are played in the school gym.
 The school also owns a soccer field encircled by a track, where the soccer team plays its home games and the track and field team practices.
-Although they have a four lane track with a football field, some home football games are typically held at other local high schools such as Fairmont High School or Centerville High School.
+Although they have a four-lane track with a football field, some home football games are typically held at other local high schools such as Fairmont High School or Centerville High School.